eggjs/egg-schedule/README.md

   interval: '3h',
 };
 ```

-**Notice: Egg itself WON'T pay attention to an evil problem of `setInterval` (for details, please see:  https://www.thecodeship.com/web-development/alternative-to-javascript-evil-setinterval/ ).
-So you have to make sure that your actual execution time of your callback set in the `setInterval` must be smaller / equal to your delay time in that function.**
+**Notice: Egg built-in TimerStrategy will schedule each execution at a fix rate, regardless of its execution time.
+So you have to make sure that your actual execution time of your `task/subscribe` must be smaller than your delay time.**

 ### Schedule Type

 **Build-in support is:**

-  - **worker**: will be executed in one random worker when schedule run.
+- `worker`: will be executed in one random worker when schedule run.
-  - **all**: will be executed in all workers when schedule run.
+- `all`: will be executed in all workers when schedule run.

-**Custom schedule**
+**Custom schedule:**

 To create a custom schedule, simply extend `agent.ScheduleStrategy` and register it by `agent.schedule.use(type, clz)`.
 You can schedule the task to be executed by one random worker or all workers with the built-in method `this.sendOne(...args)` or `this.sendAll(...args)` which support params, it will pass to `subscribe(...args)` or `task(ctx, ...args)`.